The recumbent bike is more comfortable to use than other cardio machines – even easier to use than a classic upright bike.

 You sit back in a slightly reclined position – it doesn’t even feel like a workout.
 The truth is it can give you good exercise if you do everything by the book.

-Recumbent bikes are great for newbies, older individuals, or those in a poor or normal fitness condition – advanced users will clearly choose something more intense.
+If you're looking for an exercise for an older person, a newbie, or those in a poor or normal fitness condition a recumbent bike fits the bill perfectly – advanced users will clearly choose something more intense, like calisthenic or weight lifting, and a bit of cardio after their workout.

 Now, you want to burn some fat.
 Not sure how to lose weight using a recumbent bike?